Clinician helping a patient review blood pressure readings

 Managing BP Medication for a Loved One

-If you are the person buying medication for a parent, partner, or elderly relative, you know the system is full of friction: guessing what they need, coordinating pharmacy visits, wondering whether they actually took their medication, and carrying the emotional weight when their numbers are off.
+If you're the person buying medication for a parent, partner, or elderly relative, you know the system is full of friction: guessing what they need, coordinating pharmacy visits, wondering whether they actually took their medication, and carrying the emotional weight when their numbers are off.

 Tips for caregiver medication management